peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 Maintenance of DNS delegations requires occasional changes of the DS and NS record sets on the parent side of the delegation.
-[@!RFC7344] automates this for DS records by having the child publish CDS and/or CDNSKEY records which hold the prospective DS parameters.
+RFC 7344 automates this for DS records by having the child publish CDS and/or CDNSKEY records which hold the prospective DS parameters.
-Similarly, CSYNC records indicate a desired update of the delegation's NS records [@!RFC7477].
+Similarly, RFC 7477 specifies CSYNC records to indicate a desired update of the delegation's NS records.
 Parent-side entities (e.g. Registries, Registrars) typically discover these records by querying them from the child, and then use them to update the delegation's DS RRset accordingly.